 Entries in this row combine information across all versions of SafeCare.
 Only SafeCare Augmented meets HHS criteria for an evidence-based home visiting model.
 For SafeCare itself, there are no manuscripts about high- or moderate-quality impact studies.
-Some other versions of SafeCare have at least one such manuscripts.
+Some other versions of SafeCare have at least one such manuscript.
 Planned Activities Training (a SafeCare module) and Cellular Phone Enhanced Planned Activities Training (a SafeCare module with an add-on) show evidence of effectiveness.

 SafeCare is a structured parenting intervention that is designed to address behaviors that can lead to child neglect and abuse.
 The model emphasizes learning in a social context and uses behavioral principles for parent training.
 SafeCare is an adaptation of Project 12-Ways that includes a subset of the Project 12-Ways modules.
 SafeCare was developed to offer a more easily disseminated and streamlined intervention to parents at risk for child abuse and neglect.